amirmuminov/midterm-restaurant/README.md

 # midterm-restaurant

 This application is restaurant management system.

-The system is based on dayly wage.
-There are staff in restaurant, each staff has the position.
-Also, there are meals and each meal has the own category ( e.x. vegetarian ).
+*dfsd*

 There are the following entities in the database:
   - Staff
   - Position (staff's position)